-Trump addresses coronavirus in primetime news conference, as fears of US outbreak spread
+Trump says coronavirus vaccine coming along 'rapidly,' appoints Pence to head task force

-As Americans' fears grow of a possible coronavirus outbreak in the U.S., President Trump was set to address the nation in a Wednesday evening news conference to discuss how his administration was handling the virus threat -- even as top Democrats say he's putting lives in danger.
+As fears spread of a possible coronavirus outbreak in the U.S, President Trump was addressing the nation in a Wednesday evening news conference at the White House to discuss how his administration was handling the virus threat -- saying that a vaccine is being developed "rapidly" and "coming along very well."

+However, Anthony Fauci, who heads the National Institute of Allergy and Infectious Diseases, said later at the press conference that a vaccine would not be applicable to the epidemic for a "year to a year-and-a-half," due to delays from testing, development, production, and distribution.

+The freewheeling and sometimes confusing press conference marked a rare appearance by the president in the James S. Brady Press Briefing Room, as he usually takes questions from reporters outside the White House while his Marine One helicopter prepares for takeoff.

+The U.S. is the most prepared country in the world to handle an epidemic, Trump said, citing Johns Hopkins University.
+He credited his decision to restrict travel from China, even though Democrats again accused him of racism.

+Separately, Trump said the stock market was foundering "because of this," but also in part because the public is worried one of the Democrats running for president might win and impose socialist policies.

-After two days of the stock market tumbling, Trump blamed the media and Democrats for causing undue alarm and harming American financial markets.
+Earlier in the day, after two days of the stock market tumbling, Trump blamed the media and Democrats for causing undue alarm and harming American financial markets.
 On Twitter, he singled out MSNBC and CNN for “doing everything possible to make the Caronavirus look as bad as possible, including panicking markets, if possible."

 "Likewise their incompetent Do Nothing Democrat comrades are all talk, no action," Trump continued.
 "USA in great shape!

-In advance of his primetime address, Trump played down the mortality rate for a pathogen that has been confirmed to have killed 2,700 people globally.
+In advance of his primetime address, Trump played down the mortality rate for a pathogen.
 His top economic adviser, Larry Kudlow, echoed Trump’s outlook, saying Tuesday that the U.S. had “contained” the threat of a domestic outbreak.

 Trump's and Kudlow’s comments were apparently at odds with warnings from the Centers for Disease Control and Prevention (CDC) officials who said that American communities need to prepare now for when the disease starts spreading domestically.
-So far, there have been just 60 confirmed cases in the U.S.

 But reports in South Korean media and the Los Angeles Times said a Korean Air cabin crew member who tested positive for the disease may have worked on flights between Seoul and Los Angeles -- a development that could have exposed Americans and people coming into America to the virus that takes up to 14 days after exposure to trigger symptoms, according to the CDC.